Te Puna Creative Academy

 Kei hea | Where: Te Pou Theatre, 2 Mt Lebanon Lane

-Mō wai | For who: Māori performing arts industry, and/or Māori keen to move into this space as a viable career
+Mō wai | For who: Māori performing arts industry, and/or Māori keen to move into this space as a viable career.
+Please note – this is an introductory wānanga specifically for people with no experience in this area.

 Utu | Cost: Free